Exam Results - Frequently Asked Questions

 If you are not able, or do not wish, to take up the opportunity of resitting/resubmitting the modules in August, you may choose to repeat the failed credits.
 You should note that if you do elect to repeat rather than undertake resits/resubmissions in August, you will not be able to proceed to your next stage of study until you have retrieved all of your failed credits.
 If you opt to repeat, your final module marks will be capped at the pass mark unless otherwise stated.
 You are advised to check with your funding provider or the University’s Financial Aid Office regarding financial support before confirming your intention to repeat.

-If you are unable to repeat your failed modules, you may be permitted to resit/resubmit in the April/May of the following academic year.
+If you are unable to repeat your failed modules, you may be permitted to resit/resubmit in May/June of the next academic year and withdraw from the University in the intervening period.
 Please note that there are some modules which are not available to resit, and must be repeated – these include, but are not limited to, science modules involving practical and laboratory sessions.
+You will not receive tuition or support in the intervening period and accordingly, do not pay tuition fees (though you may have to pay a resit fee).
+You should discuss this with your school to ensure this is the best option for you.

 You may only resit/resubmit the module which you have failed.
 You may choose to repeat different modules as long as your programme requirements are met.
 This means that if you fail compulsory modules for your programme, you can’t change them: you must either resit/resubmit or repeat them.